 Sven Ewert (1895-1959) engraved most Swedish stamps during their classic heyday, and all Swedish engravers since have seen him as an inspiration.

 Ewert started out as a student of the engraver Ferdinand Schirnböck, who was a teacher in Vienna, Austria from 1906 to 1916.
 Schirnböck had also engraved some Swedish stamps, notably the 1910 Gustav V definitives.
 After his thorough education, Ewert started working for the Swedish Post in 1923.
+At the time the Swedish Post seemed to have a preference for foreign engravers, so Ewert became the first 'home-grown' engraver to dominate the philatelic scene.

 Although Ewert's first job involved engraving postmarks, his talents were soon noted and he could move on to stamp engraving.
 His first real stamp engraving dates from 1928.
 He has done some work before then, but that was more when existing designs were issued with new values.
 For example Ewert did some auxiliary engraving work on the Posthorn and Gustav V definitives of the mid 1920s.
 He also worked on a whole new die for the 10 öre violet Lion stamp of 1924.